 - a.
-For students with vision impairments or motor disabilities that limit movement of the hand and arms, written examinations should be replaced by oral examinations or alternative forms of assessment given the nature of the student's specific disability; - b.
-For students who are deaf or have significant hearing impairments, oral examinations should be replaced by written examinations or alternative forms of assessment given the nature of the student's specific disability; - c.
+For students with vision impairments or motor disabilities such as arm and hand movement, written examinations may be replaced by oral examinations or alternative forms of assessment given the nature of the student's specific disability; - b.
+For students who are hearing impaired, oral examinations should be replaced by written examinations or alternative forms of assessment given the nature of the student's specific disability; - c.
 In cases where the disability has implications in slow reading or writing, additional time for the exams should be provided.
 The extent of additional time allowances will depend on the requirements of the individual student though this is limited to a maximum of double the scheduled time. - d.
 If an examination question contains components (e.g. illustrations, graphs, etc.) that are difficult for students to understand and if these are crucial for an adequate understanding of the question, the instructor should make adjustments by using an alternative form to demonstrate or explain information.

-If a student needs special arrangements also for classes, this must be communicated to the Academic Services in the beginning of the semester.
+If a student requires special arrangements for classes, this must be communicated to the Academic Services at the beginning of the semester.